dodge1218/nutrisync-pro/README.md

 ---

-**Built with ❤️ for people who care about what they eat.**
+**Built with ❤️ for people who want to optimize nutrition, sleep, and daily wellness.**

-*NutriWell — Know your gaps, close them with food, thrive.*
+*NutriWell, SleepSync & LifeFlow — Complete wellness intelligence in one platform.*